AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_005_a_day_in_the_life_of_a_clean_system.md

 As you can see, the stages of this process are clearly separated, and there is a great deal of data transformation between them.
 Using common data formats is one of the way we achieve independence, or loose coupling, between components of a computer system.

-To TODO better understand what loose coupling means for a programmer, let's consider the last picture.
+To better understand what loose coupling means for a programmer, let's consider the last picture.
 In the previous paragraphs I gave an example of a system that uses a web framework for the user interface and a relational database for the data source, but what would change if the front-end part was a command-line interface?

 {width: 80%}
 ![Figure 9](images/figure09.svg)